Suraj151/esp8266-framework/README.md

 The base also offers `signalAllServiceTasks(sig)`, `countServiceTasks(...)` and the task-id iterators; those are what the `service` command renders.

 A new service is runtime-toggleable for free.
-The base reads `enabled` from `/etc/x/x.conf` before anything starts and `PDIStack::initialize` gates the `startService` call on `isServiceEnabled()`.
+The base reads `enabled` from `/etc/x/x.conf` before anything starts, and `startService` itself refuses when the service is disabled, so no caller has to remember the check.
 Override `getServiceConfigPath` only if the feature genuinely cannot use the derived path.
 Override `isEssentialService()` to return true only if the device genuinely cannot be recovered without the service; that puts it beyond the reach of `service disable` *and* of a hand-edited conf file.

 ### 6.2 Service reference